-3. Cook rice in boiling water: Bring the water to a boil first, add salt (see below), and then add the rice.
+3. Cook rice in boiling water: Bring the water to a boil first, season with salt, and then add the rice.
 Adding rice to already-boiling water also helps the grains stay separate.
-If you bring the rice and water to a boil together, the rice will stick together.
+If you bring the rice and water to a boil at the same time, the rice will be mushy.

 4. Season the water: Use ¼ teaspoon of salt for every 1 cup of rice.
 Cooking rice in salted water is the only chance you have to season the grains themselves.

-5. Cover the pot: The rice needs to absorb all the cooking liquid.
-If you don’t cover the pot with a lid, the water will evaporate.
+5. Cover the pot: The rice needs to absorb all the cooking liquid in the pot.
+If you don’t cover it with a lid, some of the water will evaporate.

 6. Do not stir: This is crucial – step away from the pot!
-Stirring rice while it’s cooking in water will release its starch and make the grains stick together (like risotto).
+Stirring rice while it’s cooking will release its starch and make the grains stick together (like risotto).

 7. Let it steam: When you see a few air bubbles on the surface of the cooked rice, it means all the water is absorbed.
 At this point, you can turn the heat off but do not stir the rice just yet.
 Keep the pot covered with the lid for another 10 minutes for the rice to absorb the steam inside the pot.